indianajson/can-i-take-over-dns/README.md

 We welcome contributions!

 We need new DNS providers added with information of their vulnerability status.
+If you'd like to contribute, start [here](https://github.com/indianajson/can-i-take-over-dns/issues/11).
 You can submit new services [here](https://github.com/indianajson/can-i-take-over-dns/issues/new?assignees=&labels=&template=add--or-update--dns-provider.md&title=%5BService+Name%5D+-+%5BStatus%5D)!
-We have a list of DNS providers that need to be investigated [here](https://github.com/indianajson/can-i-take-over-dns/issues/13).

 ## Press

 >"How does one know whether a DNS provider is exploitable?
 There is a frequently updated list published on GitHub called “Can I take over DNS,” which has been documenting exploitability by DNS provider over the past several years."<br>[Brian Krebs](https://krebsonsecurity.com/2024/07/dont-let-your-domain-name-become-a-sitting-duck/)